B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

 Description
 -----------

 The `IdentifySpuriousGenes` module parses command-line arguments and initiates the process to identify spurious genes in a schema.
 This module sets up an argument parser to handle various command-line options for identifying spurious genes and then calls the main function of the `IdentifySpuriousGenes` class with the parsed arguments.
+This module is essential for researchers and bioinformaticians who need to detect and analyze spurious loci in order to create a more refined and concise final schema.

 This module takes unclassified CDS or schema loci and matches them against each other, providing a classification for each match.
 Based on the classification, the best class is chosen to represent the relationship between the two loci.
-Using these relationships, the user can select the appropriate loci or unclassified CDS group to be included in the schema removing those that are spurious.
+Using these relationships, the user can select the appropriate loci or unclassified CDS group to be included/joined in the final schema removing those that are spurious.

 Features
 --------

 - Identification of spurious genes in a schema.
+- Optional annotation of the recommendations.
 - Configurable parameters for the identification process.
 - Support for parallel processing using multiple CPUs.
 - Option to skip cleanup after running the module.